nihesh/BookIT/BookIT_server/README.txt

 Resetting the databases to initial state:

-Database can be reset using Reset.jar.
+Database can be reset using Setup.jar.
 However, the server must be running in parallel when this jar file is executed, else an error is thrown!

-Database can also be reset using ./Reset.sh or sh Reset.sh commands on linux.
+Database can also be reset using ./Setup.sh or sh Setup.sh commands on linux.
 However, the server must be running in parallel when this command is executed, else an error is thrown!

 Before resetting the server, admin must ensure that all the files in ./src/AppData/StaticTimeTable are filled up properly